Abraric/customer-support-ticket-intelligence-dashboard/support-analytics/OUTPUT_README.md

 # Customer Support Ticket Intelligence & Product Telemetry Dashboard — Output Walkthrough

-This guide explains how data flows through the system, what artifacts get produced, and how to validate the results end-to-end.
+This guide (me ;)) explains how data flows through the system, what artifacts get produced, and how to validate the results end-to-end.

 ---